stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 ![](/imgs/2016-12-30-queen-julia-vectors.jpg)

-> Julia Bazińska, at the rooftop garden of the [Warsaw University Library](https://en.wikipedia.org/wiki/Warsaw_University_Library)
+> Julia Bazińska, at the rooftop garden of the [Warsaw University Library](https://en.wikipedia.org/wiki/Warsaw_University_Library) - the building in which we worked

 ## Technicalities